The best hair scrubs for a clean scalp and rejuvenated hair

 How to choose a hair scrub?

-If you have an oily scalp, the Christophe Robin Purifying Scalp Scrub (Buy it for SGD 68.50 on Look Fantastic) can be a saviour as it not only detoxes oily and sensitive scalps but also rebalances and calms them.
+If you have an oily scalp, the Christophe Robin Purifying Scalp Scrub (Buy it for HKD 405.50 on Look Fantastic) can be a saviour as it not only detoxes oily and sensitive scalps but also rebalances and calms them.

 How to use a hair scrub?